Running an offline business certainly has its perks.

-You can upload your product list to Google Shopping so that when people search on Google, your product shows up on the Google Shopping section.
-Some ecommerce platforms make this process easier than others, so read, research and possibly get some help to get that installed.
+You can upload your product list to Google Shopping directly from your Selz dashboard so that when people search on Google, your product shows up on the Google Shopping section.
+Selz makes this process simple and powerful.
+You can also create Smart Shopping campaigns for fast and effective returns.

 Pay-per-click ads are still a very popular way to advertise your products or services.
 If you want to reach a more targeted audience, go with Facebook advertising.
 Plan a budget for this, use the data from your buyer persona and do a couple of test ads.
 You can always turn off the ads that are not performing in 24 hours or less.

 Set up promotions as often as you like, but check your data to see if they are profitable.
 They are a great way to drive traffic and attract buyers.
 Especially those first-time buyers that haven’t discovered your offline business online yet.
 Just don’t overdo it.

 Offer discount codes and promotions on special occasions or when you work with an influencer and want to give a unique code on her sponsored post.
 A few times a year launch a big sale.
 This a great way to get rid of merchandise and make space for new items.